 Common pests that attack a mango tree are Hoppers, Mealybugs, Scale, and Spider Mites.
 They reduce the vigor of the tree, which causes fewer fruits.
-These must be controlled as early as possible using organic pesticides.
+These must be controlled as early as possible using organic or chemical pesticides.

 Growing a Mango Tree in Cold Climates

 Place it in a room near a south-facing window, which receives at least some amount of direct sunlight during the day.
-Try to warm up the room, using grow lights and special temperature raising halogen lights.
+Try to warm up the room using grow lights and special temperature-raising halogen lights.
 You can also cover up your plant to insulate it from cold.

 Also Read: Drought Tolerant Fruit Trees

 After flowering, mango fruits start to ripe within the next 3-4 months.
 All depends on the climate and the variety you’re growing.
 In hot and humid climates, fruits ripen fast.
 Pluck fruits when their scent becomes sweet and tempting.